Was Polish scandal a Russian test for US election tampering?

 Two other businessmen with Kremlin connections opened Sowa & Przyjaciele in 2012 in cooperation with star chef Robert Sowa, the journalist says.
 The manager, Lukasz N., sent Polish politicians text messages inviting them to sample Sowa’s modern European dishes.

-Rzeczkowski says other alleged links between Sowa & Przyjaciele and Russians in organized crime suggest a Polish tycoon did not organize Waitergate.
+Rzeczkowski says other alleged links between Sowa & Przyjaciele and Russians in organized crime suggest that Falenta, the convicted Polish tycoon, did not organize Waitergate but had a supporting role.

 Polish media reported last year that Falenta had a multi-million dollar debt to a Russian coal company, KTK.
-A leading Polish police investigator on the recordings case got a top security job at KTK — after saying early on in the probe that he found no evidence of Russian involvement.
+A leading Polish police investigator on the recordings case got a top security job at KTK — after a police investigation early on in the probe found no evidence of Russian involvement.

 Tomasz Piatek, another journalist who investigates links between Polish political figures and Russia, says Rzeczkowski’s evidence is overwhelming, but he thinks fear and denial keep the truth about Waitergate from getting the attention it deserves.